Usage of the Low-Level Interface

 2

-Starting with the SteadyStateProblem, this function takes the model and the initial state as input.
-As the initial state is already set by default, this is left an empty vector in this example but this could be used for overwriting the set initial condition without needing to rebuild the model.
+takes the model and the initial state as input.
+As the initial state is already set by default, an empty vector can be passed in this example.
+However, this argument could be used for overwriting the set initial condition without rebuilding the model.
 See Batch Reactor and Initial Condition for an example of setting new initial conditions.

 steadystate_prob = SteadyStateProblem(model_simplified, [])

-This problem is solved to get the steady state:
+We solve the problem to get the steady state:

 steadystate_sol = solve(steadystate_prob)